soniakhilesh/al-folio/_pages/about.md

 layout: about
 title: Home
 permalink: /
-subtitle: soni6 [at] wisc [dot] edu. <br><a href='assets/pdf/Akhilesh_Soni_resume.pdf'> Download my resume</a>.
+subtitle: akhileshsoni95 [at] gmail [dot] com <br><a href='assets/pdf/Akhilesh_Soni_resume.pdf'> Download my resume</a>.
 profile:
   align: right
   image: profile.jpg
   image_cicular: false # crops the image to make it circular
-  address: <p>4235D-1, WID</p> <p>330 N Orchard Street</p> <p>Madison, WI 53715</p>
+  address: <p>Bellevue, WA, USA</p>
 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 nav_order: 1
 ---

-Akhilesh is currently a Ph.D. candidate at University of Wisconsin-Madison in the department of Industrial and Systems Engineering.
-Akhilesh interned with Modeling and Optimization group at Amazon in 2020 and 2021.
+Akhilesh is currently an Applied Scientist at Amazon, where he works on large scale vehicle routing problems.
+He holds an MS and PhD in Operations Research (Industrial Engineering), and an MS in Computer Science from the University of Wisconsin-Madison.
+During his PhD, Akhilesh worked with <a href='https://jlinderoth.github.io/'> Prof. Jeff Linderoth </a> and <a href='https://jrluedtke.github.io/'> Prof. Jim Luedtke </a> at the <br><a href='https://engineering.wisc.edu/departments/industrial-systems-engineering/'> Department of Industrial & Systems Engineering</a>, and at  <br><a href='https://wid.wisc.edu/'> Wisconsin Institue of Discovery</a>.
+Priro to this, Akhilesh earned his Bachelor’s in Mechanical Engineering from IIT (ISM) Dhanbad.

-His reserach interests include developing methods for solving large-scale optimization problem arising in supply chain, scheduling, and machine learning applications.
+Akhilesh is passionate about developing advanced algorithms and optimization frameworks for complex decision-making problems with real-life applications.
+His research interests include developing methods for solving large-scale optimization problems in supply chain, vehicle routing, scheduling, and machine learning applications.

 ## Education